 Lawmakers in the halls of Congress and the Missouri General Assembly listen to Farm Bureau because they know its members decide the policies that guide the organization.
 Many county Farm Bureau leaders communicate with their legislators on a regular basis.
 If you want to share your opinion with your elected U.S. Representative or U.S. Senator, there are several ways to contact them.
 If it is a local issue of concern, you can find contact information for your state Representative or Senator under Legislative Links, on the right.

-WHAT IS THE FARM BUREAU FARM-PAC PROGRAM?
+WHAT IS THE MISSOURI FARM BUREAU PAC PROGRAM?

 WHAT IS THE TRACK RECORD FOR THE PROGRAM?

-WHICH CANDIDATES ARE ENDORSED BY THE FARM-PAC?
+WHICH CANDIDATES ARE ENDORSED BY THE MFB PAC?

-In the past, the FARM-PAC has traditionally endorsed candidates for the U. S. Congress, U. S. Senate, Governor and State Senate.
+In the past, the MFB PAC has traditionally endorsed candidates for the U. S. Congress, U. S. Senate, Governor and State Senate.
 Endorsements are not made in the State Representative races, but Farm Bureau does have a Friend of Agriculture Award for members of the Missouri House of Representatives who have a proven record of support for agriculture and rural Missouri.

-WHAT IS THE FARM-PAC ENDORSEMENT PROCESS?
+WHAT IS THE MFB PAC ENDORSEMENT PROCESS?